XistGG/MassSimple/README.md

 | [<img src="MassSimple.png">](https://github.com/XistGG/MassSimple) | `MassSimple` is a simple example of how to do basic things in UE5 Mass C++.<br/><br/>Target UE Version: **5.7** |
 |---|---|

+This is a flat 2D Top-Down Third Person Game.

+The player can move the Pawn around the small plane by clicking the mouse on the ground.

+Ephemeral Wisps follow the Player Pawn around.

+Trees are born, grow larger over time, and die of old age.

 This simple example of a UE5 Mass C++ project:

-- Does:
+- Conceptualizes a Game "Entity Registry"
+	- Entities Tagged as Registry-relevant receive "On Created" and "On Destroyed" Gameplay Events
+	- Entities can optionally be assigned metadata, like Meta Type *(rock, tree, wisp, ...etc...)*
-	- Demonstrate some methods to:
+- Demonstrates some methods to:
 	- Build and Destroy Mass Entities
     - Read and Write Mass Entity data
 	- Safely Receive data ingress from multithreaded Mass processors
-	- Conceptualize a Game "Entity Registry"
-		- Entities with the Registry Tag receive "On Created" and "On Destroyed" Gameplay Events
-		- Entities can optionally be assigned metadata, like Meta Type *(rock, tree, wisp, ...etc...)*
-	- Provide a functional, *non-performant* alternative Representation system
+- Provides a functional, *non-performant* alternative Representation system
 	- Entities tagged for Representation are drawn as tiles on a Render Target
 		- they otherwise exist purely as Mass Entity data with no other World representation
-	- Utilize some brute-force methodologies in the interest of code simplicity
+- Utilizes some brute-force methodologies in the interest of code simplicity

-- Does **NOT**:
+Does **NOT**:

-	- use **Any** default UE5 Mass Fragments or Gameplay Processors
+- use **Any** default UE5 Mass Fragments
+	- or Gameplay Processors
 	- or the default UE5 Mass Representation system
-	- use Blueprints, Data Assets or any other way to move interesting code/config out of c++/ini
+- use Blueprints, Data Assets or any other way to move relevant learning code/config out of c++/ini
+	- If you read the C++ you see everything that's happening here

-- Future Roadmap:
+Future Roadmap:

 - Demonstrate Writing Mass Entity Data from Gameplay Code
 - Add more Reading Mass Entity Data from Gameplay Code examples
 - Demonstrate Adding/Removing Entity Representation Tags at Runtime
 - Demonstrate Building Entities in Processors

 Detailed performance profiling, analysis and optimization is beyond the scope of this example.